AdamMonroUnil/DSML/README.md

 ### Conclusion:

 Our journey in this Kaggle competition has been a blend of challenges and learning.
 We invite you to explore our repository for a deeper dive into our code, methodologies, and findings.
 Your feedback and contributions are highly welcome!

+Additional information can be found in the document 'Report'.